-Japan’s lower house dissolved
+Japan’s lower house dissolved for early election

 Tokyo — Prime Minister Shinzo Abe dissolved the lower house of Japan’s parliament on Friday, forcing an early election in an apparent bid to shore up support for his scandal-plagued government so he can pursue his policy goals.

 His ruling Liberal Democratic Party, which has been in power for most of the post-World War II era, may lose some seats but is likely to retain a solid majority with its coalition partner in the 480-seat lower house.

 The election on Dec.
 14 follows Abe’s decision to postpone a planned sales tax increase after data released Monday showed the economy slipped into recession.
 He is portraying the election as a referendum on his economic revitalization policies, known as Abenomics, and the postponement of the tax hike — from the current 8 percent to 10 percent — that had been set for next October.

 “The question is whether we should pursue Abenomics or not,” Abe told a news conference.
 “That’s what this election is about.
 Through the election I will ask the public whether our policies are right or wrong.”

 The early poll, however, has puzzled many voters as Abe has been prime minister for only about two years and the lower house was only halfway through its four-year term.
 Calling an election right after the release of negative economic data is also not usually considered wise.
 Media polls this week showed the majority of voters were opposed to dissolving the lower house.

 But Abe may see it as a chance to win a fresh mandate for his rule and to clean house after recent scandals involving Cabinet members dragged down his approval ratings, experts said.
 Two ministers have resigned and others have come under attack for alleged campaign finance and election law violations.

 “It was certainly to prolong his life as prime minister,” said Mieko Nakabayashi, a former lawmaker who teaches at Waseda University in Tokyo.